 Social media shares content that deserves sharing.
 There is no point in wasting time trying to promote your business on social media channels without a depth of material that you can use as your foundation.

 Building a blog worthy of the name is hard work.
 There are no shortcuts.
 There is no growth hacking your way to the top.
 It is the meat and potatoes of promoting your company on the internet.

 It will take six months of consistent effort to produce any results from a blogging campaign.
 Is that fair?

-It certainly precludes anyone who isn't prepared to put in the effort.
-Those people have to look at alternative advertising methods.
-Essentially paying for traffic.
+It precludes anyone who isn't prepared to put in the effort.
+Those people will have to look at alternative advertising methods.

 But for those who persist the rewards eventually far outweigh the effort involved in producing the content in the first place.
 Evergreen content, the kind that is always useful and doesn't become dated pays for itself over and over and over again.

 Imagine what you could produce from two years of consistent blogging.
 That is the scale of the job ahead of you, but by doing the work, you are giving yourself the best possible chance of being found in search for years to come.